Employment and Communication Skills for STEM Students – a short course

 Do you have the skills you need to get the job you want?

 Job Ready will develop your communications skills and enhance your employability so you’ll stand out from the crowd when applying for jobs.
-With the help of science communication specialists and guest speakers from a range of employment and science fields, you will learn the key skills of public speaking, clear writing and successful interviews.

 Due to the nature of the course, enrolment numbers will be restricted.
 We will select applicants on the basis of a short written piece outlining why you want to be a part of the course (max 200 words).